THE PINECONE BLUEGRASS SHOW

 Submissions become property of PineCone and will not be returned.

 2014 marked the PineCone Bluegrass Radio Show's 25th anniversary - the show has been airing weekly on 94.7 WQDR since Jan.
 29, 1989!

-In 2012, WQDR was nominated Bluegrass Radio Station of the Year by the Society for the Preservation of Bluegrass Music of America, and Larry Nixon was nominated for Bluegrass Deejay of the Year!
+In 2015, both Tim Woodall and Larry Nixon were nominated by the Society for the Preservation of Bluegrass Music of America (SPBGMA) for Bluegrass Deejay of the Year!
+In 2012, WQDR was nominated Bluegrass Radio Station of the Year by SPBGMA, and Larry Nixon was nominated for Bluegrass Deejay of the Year!
 In 2011, WQDR was named the Top Country Station in the "Large Market" category by the Country Music Association.

 By Ben Runkle